Stargazingin the heart of Australia

 They say the Australian Indigenous people are the world’s first astronomers – they’ve long used the night sky to plan their harvest and hunting seasons.
 As you leave major cities and head to the centre of Australia, you’ll get an unobstructed view of the sky sprinkled with millions of stars, you won’t need a torch as you’ll be illuminated from above.

-Being in close proximity to the Milky Way means that the stars are bigger and brighter - and lower humidity in the Outback, paired with next to no superficial light, make the Australian Outback one of the best places to view stars.
+Being in close proximity to the Milky Way means that the stars are bigger and brighter.
+The lower humidity, paired with next to no superficial light, make the Australian Outback one of the best places to view the stars.
 Uluru in particular is one of the best stargazing spots in the world with flat plains and red sand — a perfect location for looking up at the stars.

 Steven Wang from New Asia Pacific Travel runs nightly astrology tours against the backdrop of Uluru.
 He says, “there is no light pollution in Uluru especially during night when the National Park is closed while we get the special license to operate in the NP”.

 “The background is phenomenal with Milky Way above the sky, and Uluru just outstanding above the flat Central Australia land.”

 “During the day, people learn about Anagu’s daytime Tjukurrpa, but do not really have access to night-time stories.
 Our tour is focusing indigenous astrology – and we do combine the astrological stories about Northern Hemisphere, especially China’s ancient astro-stories – so people find the Southern Hemisphere is also related to them from the other side of the earth.”

 “People can enjoy stargazing with our telescope and binoculars with instructions from our star talker, get a photo with Uluru under the stars, and create lifetime memories to bring home and share.”

 Oliver Yuen, Director of Guest Activities and Touring at Ayers Rock Resort